ctschnur/dotwindows/README.md

 ```
 C:\Users\nanospin\AppData\Local\Continuum\anaconda3
 ```
 in the account's system variable `PATH`.
+But anaconda python might not be the wisest choice.
+There is also just plain Python for windows.
+This you can

 # Dealing with conda environments on windows
 Anaconda should install the `Anaconda Prompt`.
 Inside there, the conda commands